DJDevon3/Classic_Cryptography/Colski_Keyword_Finder/README.md

 ### Customizable:
 - Keyworded Alphabets
-- Displays potential candidate keywords in length you choose
+- Displays potential candidate keywords to a maximum length you choose
 - Saves Results to File